China's Mo Yan wins Nobel for "hallucinatory realism"

 Speaking to the state-run China News Service, Mo said he was happy to have won.

 "But I do not think that my winning can be seen as representing anything.
-I think that China has many outstanding authors, and their great works should also be recognised by the world.
+I think that China has many outstanding authors, and their great works should also be recognized by the world.

 "AT HOME WITH HIS DAD"